armory/minnaker/readme.md

 ## Details

-By default, this will install Spinnaker and configure it to listen on port 80, using paths `/` and `/api/v1`(for the UI and API).
+By default, this will install Spinnaker and configure it to listen on port 443, using paths `/` and `/api/v1`(for the UI and API).

-You can switch to the new path mechanism using [Switch to Paths](switch_to_paths.md).
+If you previously installed Minnaker (prior to November 2019), you can switch to the new path mechanism using [Switch to Paths](switch_to_paths.md).

 Notes: